 The move 4.c4 is a more reasonable yet uncommon attempt, and the positions take on a kind of King's Indian Defense structure.
 With 4.c4, black seems to be equalizing comfortably, so the distinctions between this and the King's Indian Defense are significant.
 Here's a game in that line: Berg v.
 Short, 21st Sigeman & Co (2013).

 These fourth move options for white are just something to keep in mind, as I could easily see these moves being played in your games.
 You should also know why these and other fourth move options, apart from the main ones that I discussed, are rare.

 Playing the Ruy Lopez as Black

 Do you play the Ruy Lopez as black, and would you consider playing this variation now?

-Another thing I noticed in writing this blog post is that a good portion of the database games for this defense are over 100 years old.
+Another thing I noticed in writing this blog post is that a good portion of the database games for this defense is over 100 years old.
 I was aware that this opening is old, but because it is also unpopular, the old games are a good portion of the games in databases.
 Interestingly, the older games tend to involve the early d4 break with 4.d4 or 5.d4, which happens to be a less popular option today.
-I think this illustrates the evolution into modern chess theory and thinking, as often the moment comes where a new concept trumps an older one, and sometimes this means throwing the baby out with the bathwater.
+I think this illustrates the evolution of modern chess theory and thinking, as often the moment comes where a new concept trumps an older one, and sometimes this means that the chess community may throw the baby out with the bathwater.

 Let me know in the comment section if you have any suggestions about this entry or other ideas for new entries.
 Keep an eye out for new additions to this "Chess Openings" series, and have fun with your chess.